Mark Wells (musician)

 In 2006, Wells won a Queensland Q Music award for his song "Plausible Deniability" (performed by Monkeybone) in the category of "Punk and Metal".

 He is the forming member, songwriter, bass player and guitarist for the Australian rock band Twenty Two Hundred who formed in 2010.
 He produced and mixed the band's debut EP "Eleven" in 2010, and he produced the band's debut album, Carnaval De Vénus in 2013.
 (Tonequake Records).

+In 2022 Wells worked with Jimmy Hayward on the Jim Carrey lighthouse keeper cartoon that Jim used to quit Twitter.

+Mark Wells is Los Angeles based.